Assistant Professor of Media, Culture and Communication

 **On leave Fall 2015

 Mara Mills works at the intersection of disability studies and media studies.
 Her research and teaching interests include communication history (especially related to telephones and reading practices), science and technology studies, disability theory, and mobile media studies.
-She is completing a book (On the Phone: Deafness and Communication Engineering), under contract with Duke University Press, on the significance of phonetics and deaf education to the emergence of "communication engineering" in early twentieth-century telephony; this concept and set of practices later gave rise to information theory, digital coding, and cybernetics.
+Her first book (On the Phone: Deafness and Communication Engineering), under contract with Duke University Press, argues the significance of phonetics and deaf education to the emergence of "communication engineering" in early twentieth-century telephony.
+This concept and set of practices later gave rise to information theory, digital coding, and cybernetics.
 Her second book project, Print Disability and New Reading Formats, examines the reformatting of print over the course of the past century by blind and other print disabled readers, with a focus on Talking Books and electronic reading machines.
+It is under contract with the University of Minnesota Press for the new Manifold print/digital hybrid series.

 Image credit: Claudia Peppel, ICI Berlin 2013